 Do you have “back pocket” virtual teaching strategies you feel comfortable implementing quickly?

 - Do you have a preferred platform for virtual synchronous (live) classes that you feel comfortable using?
 Do you have access to that platform?
-Learn more from our Guide to Preparing for Videoconference Teaching.
-(Note: after summer 2021, Champlain will not provide all faculty with Zoom accounts, and we strongly encourage familiarizing yourself with hosting Google Meet sessions)
+Learn more from our article on running a webinar or remote meeting.

 - Do you have one or two preferred asynchronous interactive teaching strategies you are comfortable with, such as Canvas discussions or quizzes, Jamboard activities, Google Apps collaborations, or something else?